Language selection

 Guidelines

-The term “per occurrence” at the first, second, and third levels applies to each uncorrected tariff classification error of a good per B3 accounting document and not per B3 line.
+The term “per occurrence” applies to uncorrected tariff classification errors of goods per CAD and not per line on the CAD.

-Where customs duties and/or taxes would be owed as a result of required corrections, see C352.
+Where customs duties and/or taxes are owed to the CBSA as a result of the required corrections, contravention C352 will apply.

-Where there is a failure to correct a declaration that would result in a refund of customs duties, no penalty will apply.
+Where a correction to a declaration results in a claim for refund of customs duties, no penalty will apply.

-Errors discovered during a second or subsequent audit, examination, verification, or monitoring activity, that are unrelated to the first penalty assessment will incur only first level penalties.
+Errors unrelated to the first penalty assessment, as they don’t pertain to same and similar goods, that are discovered during a subsequent audit, examination, verification, or monitoring activity, will only incur first level penalties.

-The SOTC must record in their report each error along with a detailed explanation of what constituted “reason to believe” for that error.
-This is required in order to establish the level of penalty for the next occurrence of the same error.
+The SOTC must record each error in their report and include a detailed explanation as to what constituted “reason to believe” for that error.
+This is required in order to establish the level of penalty for any subsequent occurrence of the same error.

-There will be a cap of $1,000 for each group of repeated and incorrect declarations where the client can demonstrate to the SOTC that the errors in the declaration were caused by a single keystroke/data entry error.
-This cap will apply only to first level penalties and only where corrections are made within 90 days of the date of the trade compliance verification final report.
+There will be a maximum penalty amount of $1,000 applied to each group of repeated errors where the IOR can demonstrate that the errors in the CAD were caused by a single keystroke/data entry error.
+This maximum penalty amount will only apply to first level penalties and only where corrections are made within 90 days of the date of the trade compliance verification final report.

-Any combination of penalties issued under C082 and C352 shall not exceed the maximum penalty amount for each specific level and shall include all penalties that are issued as a result of an audit, examination, verification or subsequent monitoring activity.
-The maximum penalty amount for the first level is $5,000 (per issue) or $25,000 (per occurrence) depending on applicable reason to believe criterion.
-The conditions under which either of the $5,000 or $25,000 maximum penalties would be applied are explained in the First Level Penalties paragraph below.
+Any combination of penalties issued under C082 and C352 shall not exceed the maximum penalty amount for each specific level and shall include all penalties issued at the same level as a result of an audit, examination, verification or subsequent monitoring activity.
+The maximum penalty amount for the first level is $5,000 (on a per issue basis) or $25,000 (on a per occurrence basis) depending on the applicable reason to believe criterion.
+The conditions under which either the $5,000 or $25,000 maximum penalty amount would be applied are explained in the First Level Penalties paragraph below.
 The maximum penalty amount for the second level remains unchanged at $200,000.
 The maximum penalty amount for the third level also remains unchanged at $400,000.

 “Reason to Believe”

-In regards to the obligation to self-correct under section 32.2 of the Customs Act, specific information regarding the tariff classification or diversion of the imported goods that gives an importer reason to believe that a declaration is incorrect, can be found in:
+As provided in paragraph 1 of Memorandum D11-6-6, Reason to believe and corrections to the declaration of origin, tariff classification or value for duty, in regards to the obligation to make a correction under section 32.2 of the Customs Act, specific information regarding the tariff classification or diversion of the imported goods that gives an importer reason to believe that a declaration is incorrect, can be found in:

-• (a) legislative provisions such as specific tariff provisions that are prima facie (i.e., at first sight), evident (i.e., obvious, apparent), and transparent (i.e., clear, self-explanatory).
-For example:
+1. Legislative provisions, such as specific tariff classification provisions, that are prima facie (that is, at first sight), evident (that is, obvious, apparent), and transparent (that is, clear, self-explanatory).
+For detailed examples of prima facie, evident, and transparent legislative provisions, refer to the Appendix in Memorandum D11-6-6

-• (b) formal assessment documents issued by the Canada Border Services Agency (CBSA) to the importer, relating to the imported goods, such as determinations (other than “deemed determinations”), re-determinations, further re-determinations, etc.;
+2. Formal assessment documents (e.g., statement of adjustment) issued by the Canada Border Services Agency (CBSA) to the IOR, relating to the imported goods, such as determinations (other than deemed determinations), re-determinations, further re-determinations, etc.

-• (c) final tribunal or court decisions in which the importer was the appellant, respondent or intervenor;
+3. Final tribunal or court decisions in which the IOR was the appellant, respondent or intervener

-• (d) information received from exporters, suppliers, manufacturers or producers, etc. (e.g., change in production material or functionality that would impact the tariff classification);
+4. Information received from exporters, suppliers, manufacturers or producers, etc. (e.g., change in production material or functionality that would impact the tariff classification)

-• (e) written communication addressed directly to the importer from the CBSA such as a ruling (e.g., national customs ruling), an advance ruling under section 43.1 of the Customs Act, or a trade compliance verification final report;
+5. Written communication, addressed directly to the IOR from the CBSA, such as a ruling (e.g., national customs ruling, advance ruling issued under section 43.1 of the Customs Act), a trade compliance verification final report, a directed compliance letter, or a final compliance validation letter

-• (f) a final report from an importer-initiated internal audit or review, or, from an external company conducting an audit or review of an importer’s company; or
+6. A final report from an importer-initiated internal audit or review, or from an external company conducting an audit or review of the IOR’s company

-• (g) knowledge that the goods no longer qualify or comply with a condition of relief or a restriction imposed by the concessionary tariff item declared (e.g., goods diverted to a non-qualified conditional-use or conditional-user).
+7. Knowledge that the goods were diverted (that is, goods that no longer qualify or comply with a condition of relief or a restriction imposed by the concessionary tariff item declared), such as the diversion of goods to a non-qualified conditional use or conditional user

 First Level Penalties

-A tariff classification error occurs when a good is not classified and accounted for in accordance with the rules and schedules of the Customs Tariff Act.
-Penalties apply where an importer failed to correct the tariff classification of the good within 90 days after having “reason to believe” that the declaration was incorrect.
+A tariff classification error occurs when goods are not classified and accounted for in accordance with the rules and schedules of the Customs Tariff Act.
+Penalties apply where an IOR failed to make the required corrections to a declaration of tariff classification within 90 days after having reason to believe that the declaration was incorrect.

 For errors that have occurred as a result of reason to believe criterion (a):

-First level penalties that are the result of criterion (a) will be assessed on a per issue basis for each issue not corrected within 90 days of having “reason to believe”, A penalty of $500 will be assessed for each issue up to a maximum of $5,000.
-First level penalties will be assessed at $500 for each issue regardless of how often an error is repeated during the reassessment period, provided that all occurrence of the error are corrected within 90 days of the date of the trade compliance verification final report.
+First level penalties for errors that are the result of reason to believe criterion (a) will be assessed on a per issue basis for each issue not corrected within 90 days from the day the IOR has reason to believe.
+First level penalties will be assessed at $500 for each distinct issue on the CAD, up to a maximum amount of $5,000, regardless of how often the same error occurs on the CAD during the applicable reassessment period, provided that all occurrences of the error are corrected within 90 days of the date of issuance of the trade compliance verification final report.

-Errors that are not corrected within 90 days of receiving the trade compliance verification final report will be assessed a penalty of $500 per occurrence to a maximum of $25,000.
+Errors that are not corrected within 90 days of receiving the trade compliance verification final report will be assessed a penalty of $500 per occurrence over the reassessment period, up to a maximum amount of $25,000.

 Example:

-Plastic conveyor belts are classified under Chapter 84 when they are specifically excluded by virtue of Note 1(a) to Section XVI, and the error was repeated on multiple accounting documents.
-Only one penalty of $500 will apply if the error is corrected within 90 days of receiving the trade compliance verification final report, regardless of how often the same error is repeated over multiple accounting documents.
-If the error is not corrected within 90 days of receiving the trade compliance verification final report, a $500 penalty will apply for each occurrence of the error throughout the reassessment period, to a maximum of $25,000.
+Plastic conveyor belts have been classified and accounted for under Chapter 84, but are specifically excluded from that chapter according to Note 1(a) to Section XVI.
+The tariff classification error occurred on multiple CADs.
+Only one penalty of $500 on a per issue basis will be assessed if all occurrences of the error are corrected within 90 days of the date of the trade compliance verification final report, regardless of how often the same error occurred over multiple CADs.
+However, if all occurrences of the error are not corrected within 90 days of the date of the trade compliance verification final report, a penalty of $500 on a per occurrence basis will be assessed for each occurrence of the error found throughout the reassessment period, up to a maximum amount of $25,000.

 For errors that have occurred as a result of reason to believe criteria (b) through (g):

-First level penalties that are the result of criteria (b) through (g) will be assessed on a per occurrence basis for each error not corrected within 90 days of having “reason to believe”.
-A penalty of $500 will be assessed for each occurrence over the assessment period up to a maximum of $25,000.
+First level penalties for errors that are the result of one of the criteria (b) through (g) will be assessed on a per occurrence basis for errors not corrected within 90 days of having reason to believe.
+A penalty of $500 will be assessed for each occurrence over the reassessment period, up to a maximum amount of $25,000.

 Second Level Penalties

-Second level penalties can only be applied to errors made on the same goods that have been assessed a first level penalty within the retention period.
+Second level penalties can only be applied to subsequent errors made on same and similar goods that have previously been assessed a first level penalty within the retention period.

-Second level penalties would also apply to all adjustments made by importers where they failed to correct declarations within 90 days of having “reason to believe” that corrections are required.
+Second level penalties will also be assessed on all adjustments made by IORs where they failed to make the required corrections to a declaration of tariff classification within 90 days of having reason to believe that corrections are required.

 Third Level Penalties

-Third level penalties can only be applied to errors made on the same goods that have been assessed a second level penalty within the retention period.
+Third level penalties can only be applied to subsequent errors made on same and similar goods that have been previously assessed a second level penalty within the retention period.

-Third level penalties would also apply to all adjustments made by importers where they failed to correct declarations within 90 days of having “reason to believe” that corrections are required.
+Third level penalties would also apply to all adjustments made by IORs where they failed to make the required corrections to a declaration of tariff classification within 90 days of having reason to believe that corrections are required.

 References